ldbc/lsqb/README.md

 [![Build Status](https://circleci.com/gh/ldbc/lsqb.svg?style=svg&circle-token=b558369d54d3205fc9d985a4dd2196b967ebcff8)](https://circleci.com/gh/ldbc/lsqb)

-A benchmark for subgraph matching but with types information (edge types, mostly).
+A benchmark for subgraph matching but with type information (edge types, mostly).
 The primary goal of this benchmark is to test the query optimizer (join ordering, choosing between binary and n-ary joins) and the execution engine (join performance, support for worst-case optimal joins) of graph databases.
 Features found in more mature database systems and query languages such as date/string operations, query composition, complex aggregates/filters are out of scope for this benchmark.

 * [VLDB'19 keynote by Tamer Özsu](https://vldb2019.github.io/files/VLDB19-keynote-1-slides.pdf)
 * [CACM'21 technical perspective paper on graphs (preprint)](https://arxiv.org/pdf/2012.06171.pdf)